 Alimony is synonymous to the term spousal support.
 Paying spousal support is the same as paying alimony.

 Q: Why do California courts award spousal support?

 Paying spousal support in California is meant to bridge the gap between the time it takes for that spouse to obtain employment or resources that meet their cost of living needs.
 After divorce, one spouse is often left at a disadvantage due to the fact they are untrained or cannot obtain employment because they have been out of the workforce for such a significant amount of time.
 Paying spousal support allows the supported spouse to maintain the established marital standard of living while they become self-supporting.

 Q: Is spousal support awarded in all divorce cases?

+Paying spousal support is not required in all divorce cases.
 Spousal support is determined by each spouse’s income and their ability to attain employment to become self-supporting.
 Spousal support is not awarded in all cases but can be awarded to either spouse should they need support to maintain the standard of living experienced during marriage.

 Q: Why should I care about paying spousal support?